Cigna/ibis/README.md

 and IBIS will:
 1. manage the information required to create the workflow;
 2. generate Oozie workflows, following current ingestion processes and standards to make the ingestion as performant as possible;
-3. creates file that simplify the scheduling of the job through ESP; and
+3. creates file that simplify the scheduling of the job through automation; and
 4. allow easy execution of the workflow to populate the Data Lake of the RDBMS source

 The IBIS framework wraps the Hadoop stack technology Oozie, an XML-based workflow scheduler